OICR/softeng-blog/_posts/jared_baker/2018-12-15-Bluestore.md

 leveldb
 ~~~

 Currently the only way to migrate from leveldb to rocksdb is to remove/add your mons.
 For example if you have 3 mons you could deploy a temporary 4th mon and then remove/add your original 3 mons and then retire the 4th mon.
-Alternatively you can temporarily reduce yo

 ## Future improvements
 - Ceph monmap backend change to rocksdb